Advertising: Marketing mix

-The marketing mix was proposed by professor E. Jerome McCarthy in the 1960s.
+The marketing mix was proposed by Harvard Business School professor Neil H. Borden and expanded on, and popularized by professor E. Jerome McCarthy in the 1960s.
 It consists of four basic elements called the "four Ps".
 Product is the first P representing the actual product.
 Price represents the process of determining the value of a product.
 Place represents the variables of getting the product to the consumer such as distribution channels, market coverage and movement organization.
 The last P stands for Promotion which is the process of reaching the target market and convincing them to buy the product.